-The bulb should be replaced at the beginning of every season to ensure its efficiency.
+The bulb life expectancy is 8,000 hours.
+It should be replaced at the beginning of every season to ensure its efficiency.

 It depends on the specific environment but usually you can see results between 3 to 7 days.

-No. String algae should be removed with a net, by hand with water proof gloves, or using our Pond and Pool Vacuum.
+No. String algae should be removed manually with a net or by hand with waterproof gloves.

 No, UV clarifiers are not harmful to fish at all.